 The Geography Program

-The Geography Department hosts two programs, a traditional major program and a certificate program in Geographic Information Science.
-In the major program, students study the interactions between people and their environments, both human and natural.
+The Geography Department hosts two programs, a traditional degree program and a certificate program in Geographic Information Science.
+In the Bachelor of Arts degree program, students study the interactions between people and their environments, both human and natural.
 Geographers examine the places and regions resulting from such interactions and analyze the spatial characteristics of all manner of natural, cultural, economic, and political processes and relationships.
 The Geography program at Mary Washington has three areas of emphasis:

 Community, Development, and Culture: